After being sick for 10 years, I am now alive healthy and thriving!

 Not to mention that there is no treatment for PTLD.
 Most patients are just told symptoms will probably go away after a few months, and they will just have to suffer through it.
 Yet many continue to experience symptoms for YEARS, with no end in sight.
 Most patients have no choice but to look for alternative treatments if they ever want to stop suffering.
 They join the group of around 40% of Americans who choose to seek alternative treatments because traditional treatments failed to help them.
 This is not to criticize the many helpful advances that traditional medicine has given to the world.
 But we must face the fact that the American population, along with the global population, is only getting sicker.
 While a major part of this is due to a lack of access to healthcare, some of it is attributed to a lack of effective treatments.
 Just ask anyone with a chronic illness.

 One reason traditional antibiotic treatment may not help the Lyme disease patient is because Lyme disease is often accompanied by co-infections.
 These co-infections can include: Babesiosis, Bartonella, Ehrlichia, Mycoplasma, Rocky Mountain Spotted Fever, Anaplasma, and others.
 Because some of these infections are viral or parasitical, as opposed to bacterial, many traditional antibiotics will not kill them off.
 Co-infections are not typically tested for when someone is diagnosed with Lyme.
 These co-infections could explain continued symptoms after antibiotic treatment.
 Labeling someone with “Post-Treatment Lyme Disease” is dangerous if the real culprit of symptoms is being caused by a co-infection.
-Patients will not receive proper treatment with a misdiagnosis.
+Patients will not receive proper treatment with an improper diagnosis.

 So, let’s look at the term, “chronic.”
 According to the U.S. National Center for Health Statistics, the term “chronic” when relating to disease means “lasting three months or longer.”
 (Other sources claim “chronic” means lasting more than 1 year).
 So, if anyone has had an active Lyme infection lasting more than 3 months that caused debilitating symptoms, then according to this definition, Chronic Lyme Disease exists.
 Do you think anyone has ever had a symptomatic and active infection of the Lyme disease bacteria in their body that lasted longer than three months?
-Chronic Lyme critics, for some reason, think this is absolutely impossible.
+Chronic Lyme critics, for some reason, think this is absolutely and ridiculously impossible.

 Lyme disease is called “The Great Imitator” because it can “mimic” a variety of diseases, such as multiple sclerosis, arthritis, chronic fatigue syndrome, and lupus.
 I had POTS (Postural Orthostatic Tachycardia Syndrome a.k.a.
 Dysautonomia) and the only reason I asked for a Lyme test was because I met many other POTS patients who had a Lyme diagnosis.
 After my Lyme test came back positive, my doctor now tests all her POTS patients for Lyme.
 Lyme has also been associated with ALS, fibromyalgia, Parkinson’s, MCAD, Ehlers-Danlos Syndrome, and other chronic illnesses.
 I would not be surprised if, in the future, it is discovered that many cases of these chronic illnesses have a root cause of Lyme disease.
-Usually healthy bodies do not just malfunction for no reason.
+Usually, healthy bodies do not just malfunction for no reason.
 An ongoing bacterial infection could give a cause to unexplained symptoms.

 Chronic Lyme Disease is not alone in disease-deniers.
 In the early history of the AIDS epidemic, there were people (including “expert” scientists) who wrongly denied the existence of AIDS.
 AIDS patients were also shamed for seeking alternative treatments when traditional medicine offered no help.
 They had to advocate for themselves to disprove all the misinformation and receive acknowledgement from the general population.